openml/docs/docs/contributing/backend/Datasets.md

 model = GradientBoostingClassifier(n_estimators=10).fit(X, y)   # Set hyperparameters and train the model
 ```

+To guarantee interoperability, we focus on a limited set of data formats.

 ### Tabular data
-OpenML has historically focussed on tabular data, and has extensive support

-To guarantee interoperability, we focus on a limited set of data formats.
-We aim to support all sorts of data, but for the moment we only fully support tabular data in the ARFF format.
-We are currently working on supporting a much wider range of formats.

-[ARFF definition](https://www.cs.waikato.ac.nz/ml/weka/arff.html).
-Also check that attribute definitions do not mix spaces and tabs, and do not include end-of-line comments.
+OpenML has historically focussed on tabular data, and has extensive support for all kinds of tabular data.
+As explained above, we store all data in the [Parquet format](https://parquet.apache.org/#:~:text=Apache%20Parquet%20is%20an%20open,programming%20language%20and%20analytics%20tools).
+You can upload data from many different data structures, such as Pandas dataframes and R dataframes, after which they will be converted and stored in Parquet.
+You can also upload datasets as CSV files or [ARFF files](https://www.cs.waikato.ac.nz/ml/weka/arff.html), and we aim to allow direct Parquet uploads soon.

+!!! tip "ARFF legacy"
+    At the moment, some aspects of OpenML still has a dependency on the ARFF format.
+This will be fully phased out in favor of Parquet.

+### Image data
+OpenML generally supports other data types by requiring a 'header table', a table (stored in Parquet) listing all data instances with additional meta-data (e.g. classes, bounding boxes,...) and references to data files, such as images (e.g. JPGs), stored in seperate folders.
+[See our blog post for details](https://blog.openml.org/openml/data/2020/03/23/Finding-a-standard-dataset-format-for-machine-learning.html).
+We will provide more detailed guidelines here as soon as possible.

 ## Data repositories